UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_04/pseudorandom.md

   * The sequence of numbers in these sequences is deterministic, and the functions used for generation are designed to **mimic the behavior of random sequences**
-  * The first number in a sequence (or sequence) of pseudo-random numbers is called the *seed*, because that number is known and, along with the generation algorithm, the entire sequence can be reproduced
+  * The **first number in a sequence** of pseudo-random numbers is called the *seed*, because that number is known and, along with the generation algorithm, the entire sequence can be reproduced
-    * Clearly, different seeds will start different sequences of pseudo-random numbers
+    * **Different seeds** will start different sequences of pseudo-random numbers, or start the same sequence from different points

 ### Linear Congruential Generator